mjy9088/http-batcher/README.md

 # HTTP Batcher

-> HTTP Request Batcher for SPA
+HTTP Request Batcher for SPA

-There is better solution, Apollo.

-It's for _existing project not using GraphQL_
+It's for existing project _not using GraphQL_ (maybe Apollo is better)

-[TOC]

 ## Install